frittna/Crypto_Coin_Ticker/README.md

 -sd-card Menu Loader compatible, if SD-Updater (menu.bin) is installed in your SD-card hold buttonA while booting up to start MenuLoader to load your apps

--> the impoovements are made with quick and primitive solutions - no complains please ;) your changings are welcome !!! :) known bugs: ButtonC needs better debouncing, slow response if wifi signal receiption is not stable, maybe there are more minor bugs but in general it is working very good atm.
+-> the impovements are made with quick and primitive solutions - no complains please ;) your changings are welcome !!! :) known bugs: ButtonC needs better debouncing, slow response if wifi signal receiption is not stable, maybe there are more minor bugs but in general it is working very good atm.

 ![](IMG_2.jpg)